 The Risk Financing Continuum

-Except the first one, each stage in the diagram below represents a separate and distinct risk/return calculation.
+Except the first one, each stage in the risk-financing continuum represents a separate and distinct risk/return calculation.
 Guaranteed cost insurance transfers all of the risk in exchange for a premium.
 There is no risk/reward calculus because the client retains no risk.

 Finally, the dark blue stage represents the ultimate in formalized risk assumption – the captive.
 While captives require capitalization and incur administrative costs, for qualified organizations they provide the greatest possible return for the assumed risk.